 Since there is no specific cure for PCOS, treatment focuses on managing PCOS symptoms and preventing long-term complications.

-- Drug therapy may include birth control pills to correct irregular menstrual cycles, insulin-sensitizing medications, fertility medications, weight loss pills and acne medications.
+Drug therapy - Including birth control pills to correct irregular menstrual cycles, insulin-sensitizing medications, fertility medications, weight loss pills and acne medications.

-- Cosmetic therapy can include treatments for hair removal and for clearing up acne.
+Cosmetic therapy - which can include treatments for hair removal and for clearing up acne.

 Hormone replacement therapy may be prescribed to correct the hormone imbalance associated with PCOS.